operator-framework/operator-sdk/doc/test-framework/scorecard.md

 }
 ```

 **NOTE:** The `ScorecardOutput` object is designed the same as a Kubernetes API, and thus also has a full `TypeMeta` and `ObjectMeta`.
-Those are optional and not
+This means that it contains
-used by the scorecard at the current time.
-These optional fields have thus been removed from the schema for cleanliness and the schema only includes the fields
+various other fields such as `selfLink`, `uid`, and others.
+At the moment, the only required fields and the only fields that will be checked by the scorecard
-the scorecard currently looks at.
+are the `kind` and `apiVersion` fields as listed in the above JSONSchema.

 Example of a valid JSON output: